SESYNC: Sabbatical & Research Fellowships

 National Science Foundation synthesis centers are not designed to fund the collection of original (raw) field or survey data.
 Instead, they support the collation of information/data that already exists, as well as the integration and analysis of different types of information/data, synthetically derived data products, model building, and other creative processes.
 SESYNC’s focus is on the integration of social and natural sciences.

-SESYNC provides a stipend based on time in residence (not to exceed 50% of the fellow’s home institution salary) and a small housing allowance (up to $1000/month).
+SESYNC may be able to provide a stipend based on time in residence (not to exceed 50% of the fellow’s home institution salary) and a small housing allowance (up to $1000/month).
 Fellows must be in residence at SESYNC full-time to be eligible for funding.
 Sabbatical & Research Fellows are considered Visiting Scientists at the University of Maryland and therefore are not eligible for benefits under the USM system; benefits would continue through the fellow’s home institution.

 You can learn more about this opportunity by visiting the funder's website.